 Method 4.
 Focus on the solution and conclusions, not on the problem

-Or the problem is that we had to take into account the opinions of all the team members, and we didn’t listen to anyone and did everything in our own way.
+The problem is that we had to take into account the opinions of all the team members, and we didn’t listen to anyone and did everything in our own way.
 Then we should learn to appreciate and take into account the contribution of everyone and change the attitude towards colleagues and teamwork.

-Thus, the benefit of constructive criticism is the opportunity to see weaknesses, blind spots, and grow professionally and personally.
+Thus, the benefit of constructive criticism is the opportunity to see weaknesses, and blind spots, and grow professionally and personally.

 Method 5.
 Cope with emotional reactions.
 7 Ways to cope with criticism and get benefits.

 If everything is fine with your self-esteem, then you will not pay attention to the boor or you will instantly forget about him.
 If you are offended by this, perhaps you should work on your self-esteem and your own emotional stability.
-And attacks in your address should be perceived as training situations.
+Attacks in your address should be perceived as training situations.

 But sometimes we are even offended by comments on the case, expressed in the most friendly and polite form.
-No one insults us, accuses or humiliates us, but in a calm manner they show us what is wrong and how it would be better to do it.
+No one insults us, accuses or humiliates us, but in a calm manner, they show us what is wrong and how it would be better to do it.
 Why do we still get offended or upset?

 This is where our inner critic comes into play, the most severe and ruthless of all critics in the world.
 We wind ourselves up stronger than any boor or strict boss.
 You screwed up!
 Shame on you!
 You can’t even do such an elementary thing, let alone something serious!
 You are worthless, you are a loser!
 And so on, and so on.
 If you are familiar with such internal dialogues, you react emotionally to any criticism in any form, and most likely, you strive to avoid it.

 The reasons for such destructive dialogues are low self-esteem and excessive demands on yourself.
 You doubt yourself and at the same time strive to be perfect.
-You connect your own assessment of yourself, a unique, multifaceted personality, with the results of one particular case, situation or act.
+You connect your own assessment of yourself, a unique, multifaceted personality, with the results of one particular case, situation, or act.
 Therefore, even the slightest remark hits you very painfully.

 Everyone makes mistakes.
 Just admit it.
 Everything means everything, including you.
-Allow yourself to make mistakes sometimes, accept it simply as a human quality and do not go into personalities with yourself.
+Allow yourself to make mistakes sometimes, accept it simply as a human quality, and do not go into personality with yourself.
 The next time someone makes a critical remark to you, do not give your inner critic freedom.
 Stop.
 I am a human being and I have the right to make mistakes.
 And now I will take into account what I am told, and focus on solving the problem, and not on empty self-flagellation.